ethereumjs/ethereumjs-monorepo/README.md

 #### `npm run build`

-Uses TypeScript compiler to build files from `src` or `lib`.
-Files can be found at `packages/<name>/dist`.
+Uses TypeScript compiler to build source files.
+The resulting files can be found at `packages/<name>/dist`.

 #### `npm run coverage`

-Runs whatever is on `npm run test` script, capturing coverage information.
+Runs whatever is on `npm run test` script, capturing testing coverage information.
 By the end, it displays a coverage table.
-Additional reports can be found at `packages/<name>/coverage`.
+Additional reports can be found at `packages/<name>/coverage/`.

 #### `npm run docs:build`

-Generates package documentation and outputs it to `./packages/<name>/docs`.
+Generates package documentation and saves them to `./packages/<name>/docs`.

 #### `npm run lint`